-Recommended Reading: Good Neighbors
+Recommended Reading: Many Voices

 Everyone can take part in the Action Book Club program.
 That’s why this list of suggested books—recommended by Little Free Library stewards, communities, and advisers—includes options for young readers, middle readers, and adults.